Jan-Henning Campher: Youth rugby

+South Africa Under-20

 He played in all five of South Africa Under-20s matches at the 2016 World Rugby Under 20 Championship in England.
 He played off the bench in their opening match in Pool C of the tournament as South Africa came from behind to beat Japan 59–19, and their next pool match as South Africa were beaten 13–19 by Argentina.
 He started in their final pool match as South Africa bounced back to secure a 40-31 bonus-point victory over France to secure a semi-final place as the best runner-up in the competition.
 He was also used as a replacement in the semifinal, as South Africa faced three-time champions England, with the hosts proving too strong for South Africa, knocking them out of the competition with a 39–17 victory – and started against Argentina in the third-place play-off final.
 Campher scored a try as Argentina beat South Africa convincingly, winning 49–19 and in the process condemning South Africa to fourth place in the competition.